Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Conclusion

 \section{Conclusion}

-~ In FL, various aggregation protocols have been developed to enhance clients' data privacy.
-However, the participant selection mechanisms they rely on remain vulnerable to manipulation by adversarial servers.
-In this paper, we have proposed \system{}, an FL system that addresses the critical issue of secure participant selection against an adversarial server. \system{} provides two selection algorithms, random and informed, both of which effectively restrict the number of server-selected compromised clients, thereby ensuring an honest majority among participants.
-Theoretical analysis and large-scale experiments demonstrate that \system{} not only provides increased security but also achieves time-to-accuracy performance comparable to that of insecure selection methods.
+~ Several aggregation protocols have been developed in FL to enhance the privacy of clients' data.
+However, the participant selection mechanisms used in these protocols are vulnerable to manipulation by adversarial servers.
+We proposed \system{} to address this problem. \system{} offers two secure selection algorithms, random and informed, both of which effectively align the fraction of compromised participants with the base rate of dishonest clients in the population.
+Theoretical analysis and large-scale experiments demonstrate that \system{} not only provides enhanced security but also achieves time-to-accuracy performance comparable to insecure selection methods, while incurring minimal network cost.